I think it’s about time for an update.

 Inspired by all the amazing food and wine I serve all day, I have since started a blog over on Tumblr called Wine Dine Write – please head on over and check it out.
 It’s still early days but I have a number of posts in the pipeline, including a review of Mele e Pere in Soho and an account of my first experience in a cutlery-less Eritrean restaurant in Battersea.

-I have also started interning two days a week at Africa Confidential, a news website and fortnightly newsletter on politics, economics and security issues in Africa.
-I am really enjoying my placement so far, guided by the insanely knowledgable Deputy Editor, Andrew Weir, and I’m relishing the opportunity to finally and professionally write about Africa.
-I expect I’ll cobble together another (more in-depth) blog post of my experiences at Africa Confidential in the near future.
+I’ve also started interning two days a week at Africa Confidential, a news website and fortnightly newsletter on politics, economics and security issues in Africa.
+I am really enjoying my placement so far, guided by the insanely knowledgable deputy editor, Andrew Weir.